 Council Members Holden(D-30) and Joann Ariola’s(D-32) offices were also informed of the situation and alerted the 104th Precinct, ACC, and local rescue organizations for assistance.

-After Star was picked up by the ACC, the facility gave her a full medical assessment.
+After Star was taken to the Paul Vallone Queens Animal Care Center (ACC), the facility gave her a full medical assessment.
 The veterinarians at ACC then diagnosed Star with advanced Stage 4 mammary cancer and recommended she be euthanized.

 “After much consideration, the heart-wrenching decision was made to euthanize her humanely.
 This is not the outcome any of us wanted, but it was the only way to give her peace,” the post stated. “ If there had been any hope of living a pain-free, happy life, we would have fought for it with all our might.
 Sadly, Star had been bred until her body could no longer take it, and the cancer that took hold was both preventable and a direct result of not being spayed.”